Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 The backtracking line search has two parameters:

-- $\alpha$: fraction of decrease in f predicted by linear interpolation we accept
+- $\alpha$: fraction of decrease in $f$ predicted by linear interpolation we accept
-- $\beta$: reduction of the step size in each iteration of the BLS
+- $\beta$: reduction of the step size in each iteration of the BTLS
 - typically, $0.01 \leq \alpha \leq 0.3$ and $0.1 \leq \beta < 1$

 ![Illustration of the backtracking line search.](Figures/btls.png)